hviidhenrik/dtu_mlops_cnn_mnist/README.md

 naming the project, its repository, Python version etc.

 ## Updating requirements.txt file
 Use `pip list --format=freeze > requirements.txt` to update the requirements.txt file.
+This has the disadvantage of simply listing every single package installed in the environment at the time, rather than just the packages imported by the project files.

+To do this, the `pipreqs` package is handy.
+Use it with:

+    pipreqs .

-I tried the `pipreqs` package, but this doesn't seem to detect all the imported modules in the project files.
+However, this doesn't always seem to detect all the imported modules in the project files.
 Moreover, it seems to not be able to detect the installed version of each module, as it simply scans the project files and not the actual environment with the installed modules.
 Therefore, it simply puts the newest version of the found modules, which can cause compatibility issues in some cases.